-Volunteer stewards play a crucial role in protecting vulnerable alpine plants.
+Volunteer summit stewards play a crucial role in protecting vulnerable alpine plants.
 These fragile plant communities are found only on the highest mountains of the state.
-Stewards will encourage hikers to walk on the solid bedrock above the timberline, answer questions, do trail work, and participate in research on the summits.
+Stewards encourage hikers to walk on the solid bedrock above the timberline, answer questions, do trail work, and participate in research on the summits.

 Volunteer fire tower stewards play a crucial role in educating the public about the importance of fire towers in protecting the forest, and helping recreators have a safe, enjoyable outdoor experience.
 They encourage the use of Leave No Trace principles and inform visitors of DEC regulations.